antranapp/Til/README.md

 ## 💪 Seriously man, how can I use it?

+### Requirements:

+- MacOS
+- Visual Studio Code (including [the command line](https://code.visualstudio.com/docs/setup/mac))

-I've just tested the tool on my Mac, but theoritically it should also work on Linux (Ubuntu).
+> I've just tested the tool on my Mac, but theoritically it should also work on Linux (Ubuntu).
 And soon you should be able to use the tool on [Windows and additinal Linux distributions](https://swift.org/blog/5-3-release-process/).

-Install by running the following commands:
+### Installation:

 ```
 mkdir til